microsoft/generator-docker/README.md

 + Changed to always generate bash and PowerShell scripts to enable cross-platform development.
 + Added tasks.json to enable calling the scripts from VS Code.
 + Changed compose file to use the image created by build (introduced a tag to disambiguate debug and release image).
-+ Added scafolding of a launch.json to support debugging ASP.NET Core apps in VS Code.
++ Added scafolding of a launch.json to support debugging .NET Core apps in a container in VS Code.
++ Added scafolding of a launch.json to support debugging Node.js apps in a container in VS Code.
++ Removed usage of docker-machine in favor of defautls for Docker for Windows and Docker for Mac

 v0.0.31
 =======